Hamza-ye/d2fsam/README.md

 ## Using Docker to simplify development (optional)

 You can use Docker to improve your D2FSAM development experience.
-A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.
+A number of docker-compose configuration are available in the [docker](docker) folder to launch required third party services.

 For example, to start a postgresql database in a docker container, run:

 ```
-docker-compose -f src/main/docker/postgresql.yml up -d
+docker-compose -f docker/postgresql.yml up -d
 ```

 To stop it and remove the container, run:

 ```
-docker-compose -f src/main/docker/postgresql.yml down
+docker-compose -f docker/postgresql.yml down
 ```

 You can also fully dockerize your application and all the services that it depends on.